CODE OF CONDUCT

 3. Contact the event organizers and tell what has happened.

-4. If possible, write down or otherwise document what has happened to ease the further addressing of the issue.
+4. If possible, write down what has happened to easen the further addressing of the issue.

-5. Contact anyone from the KY Office to report the incident.
+5. Contact KY Office, primarily KY’s Executive Director and/or Chair of the Board.
+You may contact anyone from the KY Office to report the incident.
 They will take the issue to KY’s Executive Director and/or Chair of the Board for further actions.

 After investigating the issue and hearing all relevant parties, KY can pose sanctions to those who have been seen as violating this Code of Conduct.
 More about the sanctions in 6.
 Infringements of the Code of Conduct.